jbinder/doforme-bot/README.md

 Install
 -------

-* Python 3.6
+* Requires Python 3.6
-* pip install -r requirements.txt
+* Install dependencies: pip install -r requirements.txt
 * Register the bot with privacy status 'disabled'

 Run
 ---

+The bot can be run using as console (polling, recommended for local testing) as well as web app (webhook, for deployment).

 ### Console